 Master Recorder.
 Each team will provide a Master Recorder.
 The master recorder collects the UK Judges Placing Form from the Judge’s Recorder when the event is complete and all places have been recorded.
 The master recorder will then go to each lane and record each swimmer's time in the Time Column of the UK Judges Placing Form as noted by the recording timer.
 With all places and times recorded, the master recorder will deliver the completed UK Judges Placing Form to the scoring table either directly or via the runner.
 Each team can alternate this job for each race.

 Runners.
 The home team shall provide a minimum of one runner at all times during the meet.
 Runners will be responsible for collecting the UK Judges Placing Sheet from the Master Recorder.
 Taking these promptly to the scorer’s table.
 This position can be eliminated if the scoring table is in close enough proximity that the master recorders can deliver the scoresheet without slowing the meet.

 Computer Operator.
 One computer operator shall be provided from each team.
 They shall work together at the table provided.
 They will input the results from each event as reflected on the completed UK Judges Placing Form into the computer immediately after each event.
 A running score shall be kept at all times.
 Upon completion of the meet each team shall receive a copy of the final meet results.
 It is suggested that teams alternate this job every group of events: i.e. one operator does the short free then the other operator does the long free.
 The person who is not currently working on the computer should assist the computer operator with checking the input of times and places.

 Ribbon Writers.
-Ribbon writers shall be responsible for placing the completed ribbon labels on the appropriate award and placing them into a box for the appropriate team.
-Ribbons should be placed in two separate boxes and given to each team at the end of the meet.
+Ribbon writers shall be responsible for placing the completed ribbon labels on the appropriate award and placing them into the filing system for each swimmer.
+Each team is responsible for their own ribbons.
+The home team provides ribbons for the visiting team for scoring events ONLY.